acgetchell/mundus-atrox/src/journals/fourth.md

 > "What is inside the box?"

-> "Probably best you don't know," says the Mage with cold amusement.
+> "Probably best you don't know," says the Mage with a chilling smile.
 "I can offer you this ring as a reward."

 Viker goes into a brief trance, then nods and whispers: